ubitech/entropy-docs/docs/pc_campaign.rst

-Business Partners Management
+Campaigns
 ==========================

-Add a Business Partner
+Create a new Campaign
 --------------------------------------

 - In order to declare a new Business partner several consecutive steps have to be undertaken .